 As I’ve gotten older the waves have become curls (I’m probably around 2C/3A for most of my head, with some annoying underlayers that are still more like 2A wavy) and my hair has gotten drier, so I wash it much less frequently, let it air dry at night, and am more likely to throw it up in a bun or other updo (or half-updo) for daily wear, with a commitment to getting a proper blowout when I’ve got any major meetings to attend.
 (I’ve always just popped in my local salon for a blowout, but I was blown away with how quickly the woman at Drybar did my hair — I swear she had it done in 30 minutes when it can sometimes take as long as 60–70 minutes elsewhere.)
 This week I’m going for another keratin appointment, which will ultimately reduce styling/drying time — but spending three hours on my hair at once seems like a huge time suck!

 How about you guys: How much time do you spend on your hair for work?
 How much time you spend on a daily, weekly, monthly basis?
 What tips and tricks have you found to help you spend less time on your hair for work?

-Pictured at top (ooh, and eligible for GWP!).
+Pictured at top.
 This post contains affiliate links and Corporette® may earn commissions for purchases made through links in this post.
 For more details see here.
 Thank you so much for your support!

 Social media picture via Stencil.